markdaniel1982/RPS_PP2/README.md

 _____

 ## Credits

 Game layout - I took the main code structure from here, but as it is a very simple version, I added in extra features of displaying selection made each round, a count of the wins/losses/draws and calculating and displaying the overall winner - https://www.geeksforgeeks.org/rock-paper-and-scissor-game-using-javascript/

+Also, a very big thank you to Slack user Tony Albanese who helped point me in the right direction when I was unable to correctly code the round countdown and overall winner.

 ### Code

 CI Love Maths walkthrough (dom content loaded)

 Overlay popup (used but amended in places to suit my project)- https://findnerd.com/list/view/How-to-make-simple-Overlay-popup-/1966/

 ### Fonts and Icons